 Our Therapeutic Intervention Leads manage a caseload of four residential homes each.
-In these roles these members of the Wellbeing team visit each of their homes weekly, spending time with both adults, and young people.
-They inform the homes adults ' therapeutic practice and work directly with individual housemates to provide support and build positive relationships.
-These are alternative and additional sessions to key working sessions, concentrating on identified areas of development from the 'Assessment and Treatment Plans' and the young person's goals.
+In these roles these members of the Wellbeing team visit each of their homes weekly, spending time with both home's adults and housemates.
+They inform home's adults's therapeutic practice and work directly with individual housemates to provide support and build positive relationships.
+These are alternative and additional sessions to key working sessions, concentrating on identified areas of development from the 'Assessment and Treatment Plans' and the housemates goals.
 The Therapeutic Intervention Lead will also oversee therapeutic targets and different psychological assessments (informal and formal).